aturley/osc-pony/README.md

 ## Overview

-The library provides an `OscMessage` class which can be used to construct OSC messages and generate byte arrays which represent these messages in the OSC format, as well as to decode a byte array into an `OscMessage` class which can then be used within a Pony program.
-Currently the system supports the three basic OSC message argument types, string (`OscString`), 32-bit float (OscFloat), and 32-bit twos-complement signed integer (OscInt).
+The library provides an `OSCMessage` class which can be used to construct OSC messages and generate byte arrays which represent these messages in the OSC format, as well as to decode a byte array into an `OSCMessage` class which can then be used within a Pony program.
+Currently the system supports the three basic OSC message argument types, string (`OSCString`), 32-bit float (OSCFloat), and 32-bit twos-complement signed integer (OSCInt).
 While the OSC standard describes several other message types and allows for arbitrary message types, these three types are sufficient for using most OSC-compatible programs, such as